opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/flatten.md

 }
 ```

-### Example: remove processed fields
+### Remove processed fields

-The option `remove_processed_fields` can be useful when flattening the entire event.
-The following example shows how to flattening the entire event and remove processed fields.
+Use the `remove_processed_fields` option when flattening all of an event's nested objects and removes the processed fields, as shown in the following example:

 ```yaml
 ...